 - Plasma donations are done by appointment.

-- Because a machine is reserved for every donor, it is important that you show up on time and cancel if you cannot make it.
+- Because a machine is reserved for every donor, it is important that you attend on time and cancel if you cannot make it.

 - You can make a new appointment immediately after donating.
-Plasma donors are mailed a confirmation card for the appointment.
+Plasma donors are sent a confirmation card for the appointment.